War’s trauma apparent in portraits of Gazan children

 “My kids who died and my wife, they are now in a safe place and there is no worry about them, but my greater fear is for Suzy,” says her father, Riad Ishkontana.

-This story, part of a series on the costs of four wars in Gaza over 13 years, was produced in partnership with the Pulitzer Center on Crisis Reporting.
+This story is part of “The Cost of War,” a series of stories on the effects of four wars in Gaza over 13 years.

 With schools shuttered due to the war, the coronavirus and the summer hiatus, Gaza’s children have little to keep them occupied as they wade through the wreckage.
 Most are poor; more than half the population lived in poverty before the pandemic and war wiped out more jobs.